tutek1/DTLabs/02_Player/lab02.md

 ```GDScript
 velocity.x = x_axis
 ```
-Now when you start the game the player should react to pressing `D` and `A` by slowly move left and right.
+Now when you start the game the player should react to pressing `A` and `D` by slowly moving left and right.

 > aside positive
-> Notice, that we our code runs in the `_physics_porcess()` function.
+> Notice, that our code runs in the `_physics_process()` function.
 This is because of 2 reasons:
 > 1. We want the player to respond to our inputs.
-That means we need to check for changes every frame.
+That means we need to check for changes very quickly, ideally every frame.
 > 2. We could just use the `_process()` function but since we are working with a `CharacterBody3D`, that uses physics, we use the `_physics_process()` to synchronize our changes with the physics engine.
 This avoids visual artifacts and physics glitches.

 #### Task